tagohd/mono/Characters/James Redawić.md

 He's manipulating Luke into defeating CURSED AL. I mean, you don't date a guy like CURSED AL if you're not at least a little evil yourself.
 (It wasn't an abusive relationship or anything, btw.
 They were just both evil.)

+[Lun]: Oh, that explains the "James is kind of a bitch" thing

 Or maybe CURSED AL is manipulating James into manipulating Luke?
-James knows where [[The Legendary Artifacts]] because AL told him.
+James knows where [[The Legendary Artifacts]] are because AL told him.
 James gives this information to Luke so that he can stop AL from making the [[SOUL AMPLIFIER]] (James does not want to live forever, especially if it means the destruction of the universe), but this does mean that Luke ends up making AL's job easier.

+[Lun]: Having someone collect all parts of some cursed machine to stop someone else from collecting them seems to indeed be quite the idiot move.
+Is James also dumb?
+Or did Luke just misinterpret whatever James said and was then unable to get corrected after James fucking Died™

 # James Still Remembers You
 ![[3 - James Still Remembers You.mp3]]